strengejacke/sjPlot/README.md

 #### Bug fixes
 * `sjp.int` sometimes crashed with mixed models, due to slow Kenward-Roger-computation of standard errors, provided by the `effects`-package.
 Fixed, `KR`-parameter, when calling `allEffects`, now defaults to `FALSE`.
+* Fixed bug in `view_spss`, where frequencies were not displayed correctly when a category value had zero counts.
 * Fixed bug in `sjp.frq` and `sjt.frq`, where non-incremental levels in some cases were not displayed correctly.
 * Fixed bug in `sjp.frq` and `sjt.frq`, where categories of ordered factors were messed up.
 * Some minor bug fixes.